Ray W Bausick Green Industry Memorial Scholarship

 Ray W Bausick was a dear friend and colleague who passed away too soon.

-Ray left behind a wonderful legacy and was passionate about the green industry, including landscape architecture, agronomics, and turf management.
-Ray recognized the impact the green industry has on the beauty of the world.
+Ray left behind a wonderful family, friends, and legacy!
+After his service in the Navy ended, he worked in the landscape industry for all of his career.
+Ray was very passionate about the landscape industry that includes but is not limited to landscape construction, landscape architecture, hardscapes, agronomics, and turf management.
+Ray recognized the impact the landscape industry has on the beauty of the world.

-This scholarship seeks to honor the life of Ray W Bausick by supporting high-achieving students who are pursuing careers in the green industry.
+This scholarship seeks to honor the life of Ray W Bausick by supporting high-achieving students who are pursuing careers in the landscape field.

-Any high school senior or two or four-year undergraduate student with at least a 2.7 GPA may apply for this scholarship if they’re pursuing landscape architecture, agronomics, turf management, or a related field.
+Any high school senior or two or four-year undergraduate student with at least a 3.0 GPA may apply for this scholarship if they’re pursuing a degree in landscape construction, landscape architecture, hardscapes, agronomics, turf management, or a related field.

-To apply, tell us about yourself, how you plan to make a difference in the green industry, and why you’re passionate about the green industry.
+To apply, tell us about yourself, how you plan to make a difference in the landscape industry, and why you’re passionate about the landscape industry.

 Selection Criteria: